emilydidthis/CSCI-UA.002-Fall23/index.md

 ## Materials

 ### Software
 The main software package that we will be working with this semester is the Python programming language.
 Python is an open-source project, and anyone can get their own copy free of charge at [http://www.python.org/download](http://www.python.org/download).
-We will be using Python 3.10.6 this semester.
-Installation instructions are posted to the Common Syllabus.
+Installation instructions are posted to the Common Syllabus under Module #1.

 ### Book (optional)
 [Starting Out with Python (5th Edition*) by Tony Gaddis](https://www.pearson.com/store/p/starting-out-with-python/P100002991999/9780136912330)